gvwilson/thirdbit/src/fiction/bear/index.md

 "Thank you, consul.
 I'll have someone look in on you this evening."

-Jigme returned his bow stiffly.
+Yangyal returned his bow with the sinuous grace of a slithering snake.
 "Of course, honored.
 If there is anything I can do to help, it would be my honor."